paanwaris/bean/README.md

 The `bean` package provides a tool to address a fundamental challenge in species distribution modeling (SDM) and ecological niche modeling (ENM):
 **sampling bias**.
-Occurrence records for species are rarely collected through a systematic, random process.
+Occurrence records for species are rarely collected through a systematic, stratified process.
 Instead, they often cluster in easily accessible areas (like roads and cities) or in well-studied research sites.
 This spatial bias can translate into an **environmental bias**, where the model incorrectly learns that the species is